jtramm/minray/README.md

 The CPU version of minray is written in C with no dependencies.

 The OpenCL version of minray requires an OpenCL capable compiler.
-By default, minray requires support for OpenCL 2.0, however this is just to more easily execute a reduction kernel.
-If support for OpenCL 1.0 or 1.2 is desired, the integer and floating point reduction kernels simply need to be rewritten so as to avoid the use of the `work_group_reduce_add()` OpenCL 2.0 function.

 Use the included makefile each the desired source directory to install.
 Several options are available as toggles at the top of the makefile.